hathibelagal/Images-For-Android-Project/README.md

 ### Author: Hathibelagal

 This is a collection of 96px x 96px images you can use in your Android project.
-It has 8 portraits which are currently in the public domain, and one icon from Google's material icons library.
+It has 8 portraits which are available in the public domain, and one icon from Google's material icons library.

 ## More about the portraits